pboling/railsbling.com/content/posts/clojourner_in_a_foreign_land.md

 I subscribe to JetBrains full suite of IDEs, so I can use any of them and any language as needed, and I highly recommend it.
 My blog is Hugo (which is Go), so I use GoLand for that.
 I use RubyMine for Ruby code.
 I use WebStorm for Javascript / SvelteJS / front end code.
-I use PhpStorm for the times when I cross paths with Wordpress.
+I use PhpStorm for the times when I cross paths with WordPress.
 And now I use IntelliJ IDEA for Java / Clojure!

 These are the relevant plugins I use: